Mr-Ashish/HiringApp/SETUP_NOTES.md

 - Sidebar and main content layout responsive to sidebar state
 - CRUD logic for clients implemented (API + UI)
 - Dashboard page scaffolded with new layout
+- Responsive design implemented across all pages
+- Search and filter functionality added to requirements page

 ## Major Refactors & Improvements (May 13, 2025)